 When a cat has a frothy vomit or throws up bile, it is almost always because there was acid or bile build-up in an empty stomach.
 And if kitty has stomach acid and/or bile sitting in the stomach in anticipation of a meal, that meal will most likely be regurgitated.
-This usually happens with breakfast, being the longest period between meals, but it can happen at any meal.
+This usually happens with breakfast, being the longest period between meals, but it can happen at any meal (especially if we're late with a meal, or if we only feed two meals a day).
 When feeding homemade food, this is rarely the result of eating too quickly, which is often suggested as the cause.
 What you're witnessing is a kitty transitioning to a protein-based, species appropriate diet, and their bodies are returning to their more natural, more acidic state.
 It is not cause for alarm, and it is easily managed.

 A whitish foam is stomach acid.
 Yellow liquid is bile.

 Of course, if your cat is vomiting repeatedly, projectile vomiting, not keeping anything down (not even water), or you suspect the cat ate or drank a poisonous substance or swallowed something inedible, please take kitty to the vet.
-And if throwing up acid frequently continues despite these recommended steps, if your cat has not had blood work done recently, please get this done.
-This can be a symptom of chronic kidney disease or hyperthyroidism.
+And if throwing up acid or meals frequently continues despite these recommended steps, see the vet.
+This can be a sign of a blockage that needs surgical attention - or, if your cat has not had blood work done recently, please get this done.
+This can also be a symptom of many illnesses, including pancreatitis, chronic kidney disease or hyperthyroidism, each of which needs management or treatment.

-But a cat vomiting stomach acid, bile, or breakfast is not unusual in cats new to set meal times or raw/homemade food.
+But a cat vomiting stomach acid, bile, or immediately throwing up a meal, is quite common in cats new to set meal times or raw/homemade food.
 As explained by Lyn Thomson, BVSc DipHom writing for the Feline Nutrition Foundation in Gastric Acidity - What, How and Why

 "Cats need a highly acidic stomach in order to properly digest their food.
 But, the carbohydrates in many processed foods make the stomach less acidic.
 Meat protein stimulates stomach acidity by triggering the production of hydrochloric acid in acid-secreting cells within the stomach.
 A complex cascade takes place when a cat or dog ingests food.
 Put simply, 80% of the gastric juices secreted are a direct result of chemoreceptors in the stomach detecting the presence of meat-based proteins.
 This keeps the stomach at a very low pH of around 1-2.
 A low pH means high acidity.
 This low stomach pH is important because digestive enzymes work best in an acidic environment and the acidity in the stomach will sterilize ingested pathogens, bacterial or fungal.